WixkedLuck/Team-Profile-Generator/README.md

 Challenge 10 for UoM Node.js Team Website Generator:

-For this weeks challenge I was tasked with creating a team website Generator using Node.js
+For this weeks challenge I was tasked with creating a team website Generator using Node.js and test the different classes with jest

-- The motivation behind this project was to become more familiar with using Node.js and creating a generator that creates Readme.md files.
+- The motivation behind this project was to become more familiar with using Node.js and creating a website based off of users input with inquirer.

-- I built this project to advance my skills with working with node.js and learning how to use the inquirer, fs, and util packages.
+- I built this project to advance my skills with working with node.js and learning how to use the inquirer, fs, and jest.

-- This project resolves around having a user answer questions about their project to create a automatic Readme file.
-Once the user answers all questions a file is created and can be deployed/ read.
+- This project resolves around having a user answer questions about creating a team.
+The user after creating a manager can then add a developer or intern an infinite amount of times until they terminate the loop.
+After, a html page is created with this input.

-- Completion of this project allowed for me to become more knowledgeable with node.js and installing packages
+- Completion of this project allowed for me to become more knowledgeable with node.js and working with classes.
 # Installation
 In order to install my project, you will need the following